k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 server: <https://<your-ip>:<your-port>
 ```

-Lastly, we install k3s on the agent as follows:
+Lastly, we install k3s on the agent using the following command:

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="agent" sh -s - --config=$HOME/k3sagent.yaml
 ```

-Checking our nodes with kubectl:
+Checking the status of our nodes with `kubectl`:

 ```bash
 kubectl get no -owide